Stieneee/wrt-link/README.md

 SSH into your router and run the following commands.
 Generating a new rsa key and user accout on the remote server to be used by the script is advised.
-This guide dose not provide details of how to setup a remote server.

 ```
 echo {{SSH ADDRESS}} {{REMOTE SERVER PUBLIC HOSTKEY}} > /tmp/root/.ssh/known_hosts